Back to: ASP.NET Core Web API Tutorials

 ASP.NET Core Minimal API using Entity Framework Core

-In this article, I will discuss ASP.NET Core Minimal API using Entity Framework Core (EF Core) with examples.
-Please read our previous articles discussing How to Implement Asynchronous Programming in ASP.NET Core Minimal API with Examples.
-We will be working with the same project as we worked so far with ASP.NET Core Minimal API.
+In this article, I will discuss ASP.NET Core Minimal API Using Entity Framework Core (EF Core) with examples.
+Please read our previous articles discussing how to Implement Asynchronous Programming in ASP.NET Core Minimal API with Examples.
+We will be working with the same project that we worked on so far with ASP.NET Core Minimal API.

-To integrate Entity Framework Core (EF Core) for managing data (to perform database CRUD Operations) in an SQL Server database within an ASP.NET Core Minimal API, we need to follow the below steps:
+To integrate Entity Framework Core (EF Core) for managing data (to perform database CRUD Operations) in an SQL Server database within an ASP.NET Core Minimal API, we need to follow the steps below:

 - Add EF Core and SQL Server NuGet packages.